ingogriebsch/spring-hateoas-siren/README.md

 }
 ```

-_Using an entity model to wrap the person object_
+_Use an entity model to wrap the person object_
 ```
 Person person = new Person();
 person.firstname = "Dave";